netzpirat/subito/README.markdown

 subito
 ======

-`subito` is a Git *submodule inspection tool* and supports you managing your submodules in Rails and Radiant CMS project.
+`subito` is a Git *submodule inspection tool* and helps to manage your Radiant extensions and Rails Plugins.

 show
 ----